Photo by Todd and Brad Reed Photography

 Pere Marquette Lake & River Fishing Reports

 Pere Marquette River — Steelhead fishing has been good despite the cold.
-Try fishing the deeper holes. — Reported by DNR on 1/7/16.
+Try fishing the deeper holes. — Reported by the Michigan DNR on 1/7/16.

 Pere Marquette River — A local fisherman reports that the fish are in the Pere Marquette River flats, but the action is spotty.
 Some days are good, some not.
 There are lots of people fishing on the river today. — Reported by Advantage Marketing Staff on 1/6/16.